htcondor/scitokens-credmon/README.md

 * HTTPS-enabled web server (Apache, nginx, etc.)
 * WSGI server (mod_wsgi, uWSGI, gunicorn, etc.)

+### Docker Container

+This repository provides a Docker image for users who want to experiment with a personal HTCondor install with the Scitokens Credmon installed.
+For details, see the [instructions for using the Docker container](#docker-container-setup) below.

 ## Installation

 To install the Scitokens CredMon, you can either use `pip` to install